olegabu/nsd-commercial-paper/README.md

 ## Upgrade smart-contracts to new versions

-*Note: When you upgrade chaincodes to new versions they have to be re-instantitated at each channel it's used.
+*__Note__: When you upgrade chaincodes to new versions they have to be re-instantitated at each channel it's used.
 List if channels is based on the organizations attached to the network.
 So before performing the upgrade it's highly recommended to restore from a backup the file `env-external-orgs-list` with the full list of organizations.*